Unbound Bookmaker

 Bookmaker Project

-The Unbound Bookmaker Project, launched in May of 2012, provides an authorship experience for children, young women, and other groups whose voices have traditionally been marginalized.
-Most recently, The Unbound Bookmaker collaborated with many organizations and individuals in the Marshall Islands to help children write, illustrate, and publish their own stories, in both Marshallese and English.
+The Unbound Bookmaker Project, launched in May of 2012, provided an authorship experience for children in the Marshall Islands to write, illustrate, and publish their own stories, in both Marshallese and English.
+This was a major collaborative effort across the board and the Pacific Ocean.

 Where Are the Marshall Islands?